Work in Canada

 Did you know that social workers are one of the top 20 most in-demand jobs in Canada in 2020?
 Social workers are in high demand in 6 of Canada’s provinces and territories, and as a highly-skilled professional, you could stand to earn between $75,065 and $95,843 per year!
 There are not only various immigration options for you to choose from but plenty of job opportunities too.
 According to Job Bank, in 2018, 73,600 social workers found employment, with new job openings estimated to increase by 28,400 available positions to be filled by 2028!

-Ready to take the next step?
-To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which options are best for social workers wanting to live and work in Canada in 2020.
+Ready to take the next step and move to Canada as a social worker?
+To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which options are best for social workers wanting to live and work in Canada in 2020-21.

 Jobs in Canada for Social Workers